Cyber attack shuts down top U.S. fuel pipeline network

 Reuters reported earlier on Friday that Colonial had shut its main gasoline and distillate lines.

-“The fact that this attack compromised systems that control pipeline infrastructure indicates that either the attack was extremely sophisticated or the systems were not well secured,” said Mike Chapple, a professor at the University of Notre Dame’s Mendoza College of Business and a former computer scientist with the U.S. National Security Agency.
+“As every day goes by, it becomes a greater and greater impact on Gulf Coast oil refining,” said Andrew Lipow, president of consultancy Lipow Oil Associates.
+“Refiners would have to react by reducing crude processing because they’ve lost part of the distribution system.”

+If the system is shut for four or five days, the market could see sporadic outages at fuel terminals that depend on the pipeline for deliveries, he said.

-Longer-term price effects will depend on the amount of time that the lines are shut.
-If barrels are not able to make it onto the lines, Gulf Coast prices could weaken further, while benchmark prices in New York Harbor could rise, one market participant said.
-Rising benchmark prices are typically followed by price hikes at the pump.
+Gulf Coast prices could weaken further, while prices in New York Harbor could rise, one market participant said - gains that could portend increases at the Northeast pumps.

+The American Petroleum Institute, a top oil industry trade group, said it was monitoring the situation.

+Oil company Exxon Mobil Corp said its Gulf Coast plants were operating normally, and a Royal Dutch Shell PLC spokesman declined to comment.

 East Coast gasoline cash prices rose to the highest since 2012 during Hurricane Harvey and have not gone higher since, while diesel prices rose to a more than two-year high, Refinitiv Eikon data showed.